 Also known are the medicinal plants of the area i.e.

 Thymus Linearis (Reetumburuk), Saussures lappa (Kuth), Ephedra Intimedia (Say), Viola Canescens (Skora-Mindoq), Dracocephalum Muristanicum (Shamdun), and Artemisia maritima (Bursay) etc. are used as traditional medicine.

 Route to Deosai

-Deosai is located in the Skardu region to the north, Galtari Kharmang District in the southeast and Astore in the west.
+Deosai is located in the Skardu region to the north, Galtari Kharmang District in the southeast, and Astore in the west.
 It is also accessible from Mehdiabad via Mehdiabad-Dapa road.
 Deosai is located about 30 kilometers from the town of Skardu, which is the shortest way to visit Deosai.

 Another route from Astore Valley passes through Chilim.
 It is also found in the valley of Shiloh.
 The people of Galtari traveled by Deosai.
-Once a national park, Gujjar-Bakwarwal travels long distances to use Deosai National Park as pasture.
+Once a national park, Gujjar-Bakwarwal travels long distances to use Deosai National Park as a pasture.
 There is another route called Burgi here via Tsoq Kachura Valley Skardu.